-The American Home Comfort Study did a study and found that HVAC manufacturers’ websites are cited most often as information sources for homeowners.
+The American Home Comfort Study found that HVAC manufacturers’ websites are cited most often as information sources for homeowners.
 29% of consumers said they decided the brand of heating and cooling equipment they would purchase before choosing an installation contractor.
 Of this group, 77% of them use the Internet to research brands.
-I don’t think we need to dish out more statistics to convince that an awesome HVAC website is the way to go.
+We don’t think we need to dish out more statistics to convince you that an awesome HVAC website is the way to go.

 It’s just not something you learn on the job, so you either hire someone to do it for you (and pay them well), or tackle the challenge yourself with the help of articles like this one.

 Unofficial disclaimer: this post will not turn you into Gary Vaynerchuk, sorry.
 But it will help you create an effective online presence that will generate leads and revenue for your business.